 Join Us In Speaking Up!

 Sign up for Coalition Action Alerts and follow us on Facebook and Twitter for timely notifications about when your voice is needed.
 You can also use our State Advocacy Toolkit down below to get started on your own.

-Register for our Speak Up Pop Ups!
-Each Tuesday evening during the session, the Coalition on Homelessness is hosting virtual Speak Up Pop Up workshops, where participants help us build a community of housing justice advocates, receive timely information about key proposals, and practice their advocacy skills alongside others.
+Register for our Take Action Tuesdays!
+Every Tuesday afternoon during the session, the Coalition on Homelessness is hosting virtual advocacy drop-in sessions, where participants help us build a community of housing justice advocates, receive timely information about key proposals, and practice their advocacy skills alongside others.
 These workshops run throughout the entirety of the legislative session to help sustain momentum for housing justice.

-If you missed a workshop, we’ll send out a brief email recap of each workshop to all registrants and upload the presentations from the workshops to this page.
+If you missed a workshop, don’t worry!
+Catch the following Tuesday and we’ll also upload any resources from the sessions to this page.
 Use the State Advocacy Toolkit below for tips on how to take action on key items.